-I don’t want to be mean about it to spite anyone, but to raise awareness of the fact that you are condoning thievery, shady ethics and illegal activity by supporting recasters.
+I don’t want to be mean about this to spite anyone, but to raise awareness of the fact that you (general you!) are condoning thievery, shady ethics and illegal activity by supporting recasters.
 Sometimes being blunt is the only way to open people’s eyes to these issues and it should not be taken personally.
 Everyone has a choice to make: either support the artists or don’t.
-Nobody is forcing anyone to buy legit/bootleg, but if you choose bootlegs, you will be alienated from the majority of the community.
-So, if you want to be accepted into the community, save up and buy a legit doll.
-Most people own several recasts anyway and with that money they could’ve already bought a more expensive legit or a couple of cheaper ones.
+Nobody is forcing anyone to buy any doll, be it legit or bootleg, but if you choose bootlegs, you will be alienated from the majority of the community.
+That is just how bad the situation has gotten.
+And unfortunately, that can happen even if you do it by accident because like I said: emotions on both sides run very high.
+Just please don’t let it sully your experience with your dolls if this happens.
+Just state things as they are: you made a mistake, it won’t happen again.
+And most people will commend you for it -if someone doesn’t, block them and move on.